 So how do you do all the enjoying and sharing without damaging your treasures?

 Scanning and copying them allow you to continue to enjoy them without damaging them.
 You can also purchase archival quality see-through pockets or mats and include these letters in a scrapbook.
 If you’re not into scrapbooking, just include the letters alone.
 You can also frame a special letter or scan of a letter.

 If you’re scanning, scan in color, even if the letters are in black and white.
 You can mount print outs of the scans in a journal or upload them to a blog.

 Don’t overlook emailed letters.
 We think of emails as short and informal, but especially if loved ones live or are deployed overseas, the art of letter writing has gone digital.
 To preserve these letters, don’t count on your hard-drive.
 Print (and share) hard copies and use cloud storage.
-If your family is spread out geographically, Dropbox.com offers a great way to share digital memories.
+If your family is spread out geographically, Dropbox.com or Google Drive offers a great way to share digital memories.
 You can set up a folder where you store files online.
 Dropbox then allows you to invite friends and family to access and view your treasures.

 Keep the art of letter writing alive by adding letters of your own to your “Treasure Chest.”
 Write letters to your children, your spouse, or even your ancestors.
 It’s a great form of personal expression.

 When you write about your family history, include snippets from these treasured letters.
 They bring out some fun historical tidbits.
 For instance, reading back over a letter I wrote to my parents from Germany in 1983, I was struck by “I haven’t found a place that accepts VISA yet….”